livioribeiro/selva/docs/tutorial.md

             await self.database.execute(query, params)
     ```

-    1. A function decorated with `@service` can used to create a service when
+    1. A function decorated with `@service` is used to create a service when
         you need to provide types you do not own

     2. Inject the `Database` service in the `GreetingRepository`